JackBrady/Policy_Gradients/README.md

 Deep Reinforcement Learning.
 The assignment description can be found in the included PDF.

 The code to run the experiments for this project can be found in the repo along with the code to plot and log the results.
-The code to plot and log the results along with the initial starter code were provided with the assighment.
+The code to plot and log the results along with the initial starter code were provided with the assignment.

 Videos of some of the trained agents as well as the results for each experiment are shown and discussed below: